How networks shape diversity for better or worse: Discussion

 \section{Discussion}

-Understanding the interplay between social structure and diversity is crucial due to the numerous social benefits of the latter.
+Understanding the interplay between network structure and socio-diversity is crucial, as the latter has numerous positive and negative implications for society.
 In this article, we have made some steps to understand this.
-We have found that: (i) A simple index, the structural diversity index, captures the complex interplay between social structure and behavioral diversity. (ii) Characteristics of social structures can amplify or suppress diversity: degree-heterogeneity, as in scale-free networks, tends to suppress it, while local clustering and distance tend to amplify it.
-For clarity, we explored the voter model, one of the simplest model of behavioral dynamics.
-However, in the SI we show that qualitatively similar results hold for other fundamental models of behavioral dynamics such as Axelrod's model \cite{axelrod1997dissemination}, Sznajd's model \cite{sznajd2000opinion} and the (discrete) bounded confidence model \cite{hegselmann2002opinion, lorenz2007continuous} (see also the review in Ref. \cite{castellano2009statistical}).
+We have found that: (i) A simple index, the structural diversity index, captures the complex interplay between network structure and socio-diversity. (ii) Network characteristics can amplify or suppress socio-diversity: high degree-heterogeneity, as in scale-free networks, tends to suppress it, while high local clustering, large inter-node distances, and significant edge density tend to amplify it.
+For clarity, we explored the voter model, one of the simplest models of cultural evolution.
+However, in Section C of the SI, we show that qualitatively similar results hold for other fundamental models such as Axelrod's model \cite{axelrod1997disseminationa}, Sznajd's model \cite{sznajd-weron2000opinion} and the (discrete) bounded confidence model \cite{hegselmann2005opinion, lorenz2007continuous} (see also the review in Ref. \cite{castellano2009statisticala}).

-Our work suggests numerous future research directions.
-First, an understanding of the consequences that specific characteristics of social structures have for behavioral diversity implies opportunities for improvement.
-For example, our results hint towards new ways of changing social networks to sustain greater diversity.
-For instance, when an increase in degree-heterogeneity causes a reduction in diversity, a simple, decentralized strategy such as ``stop following the $h$ most connected VIPs in your social network channel'' can be surprisingly effective in sustaining it, as shown in Figure \ref{fig:edge_removal}.
-Future research may explore further kinds of strategies that amplify diversity.
-For example, how can one leverage the fact that clustering amplifies diversity?
-Second, lab or web experiments should test the structural diversity index.
-Can the insights of modeling and simulations be transferred to the experimental setting?
-Third, what can the structural diversity index reveal about other dynamical processes on social networks, such as the evolution of cooperation or the spreading of diseases?
-Given its benefits for innovation, cooperation, productivity, and collective intelligence, it is high time to recognize the importance of socio-diversity for society and learn how to promote it.
+Our work suggests numerous future research directions (see also Section E of the SI).
+First, an understanding of the consequences that specific characteristics of networks have for socio-diversity implies opportunities for change.
+For example, our results hint towards possible ways of transforming social networks to sustain greater socio-diversity.
+For instance, when an increase in degree-heterogeneity causes a reduction in socio-diversity, a simple, decentralized strategy such as ``stop following the $h$ most connected VIPs in your social network channel'' (or, for short, ``don't follow leaders'' \cite{livan2019don}) can be surprisingly effective in sustaining it, as shown in Figure \ref{fig:edge_removal}.
+Future research may explore further kinds of network modification strategies that amplify or suppress socio-diversity.
+For example, how can one leverage the fact that clustering amplifies socio-diversity?